+1.3 Tourism & recreation areas Negligible N S Н Recreation developments (ski areas, golf courses, campgrounds, resorts, etc.) can lead to natural bumble bee habitat loss.
+These types of developments are considered along with threat 1.1 as they are typically located in urban areas (and most are also uncommon in the NWT).
 2 Agriculture & Aquaculture Negligible N N Н There are large areas of natural habitat with no agricultural land use/practices in the NWT.
 Land use for agriculture is minimal (Statistics Canada 2016).
-2.1 Annual & perennial non- timber crops Negligible N N H Non-timber agriculture is a small sector of NWT commerce and does not involve large commercial monocultures in the NWT (Statistics Canada 2016).
+2.1 Annual & perennial non-timber crops Negligible N N H Non-timber agriculture is a small sector of NWT commerce and does not involve large commercial monocultures in the NWT (Statistics Canada 2016).
 Land use for agriculture is minimal in the NWT, and thus has had minimal impact on wildlife and wildlife habitat to date (Statistics Canada 2016).
 The number of farms/amount of farm land used in the NWT is relatively stable but may gradually increase in the future (Industry, Tourism and Investment [ITI] 2017a).
 The GNWT recently produced a strategy for growing this sector, but it is long term (>10 years) and focused on smaller-scale local food production, and production in greenhouses, so is unlikely to have a major impact (ITI 2017a).
 2.2 Wood & pulp plantations Not applicable.
 Zero hectares of forest were replanted/seeded in 2016 (Natural Resources Canada 2017).
 2.3 Livestock farming & ranching Negligible N N Н Livestock can modify habitat by reducing floral resources and cause soil compaction.
 Livestock farming or ranching is very uncommon in the NWT (Statistics Canada 2016).
 2.4 Marine & freshwater aquaculture Not applicable.
 Not a known threat to bumble bees in the NWT.
-3 Energy Production & Mining Negligible N S H All energy sectors have the potential to cause considerable damage to natural habitats, but mostly on a local scale (Cuddigy et al. 2005).
+3 Energy Production & Mining Negligible N S Н All energy sectors have the potential to cause considerable damage to natural habitats, but mostly on a local scale (Cuddigy et al. 2005).
 Timing is high for oil/gas and mining/quarrying as they are established and ongoing with a possibility of intensifying, but moderate for renewable energy as this sector is currently being investigated for exploitation opportunities (GNWT 2013; Geological Survey 2018).
 3.1 Oil & gas drilling Negligible N S Н A number of shale gas and oil wells were drilled in the central Mackenzie Valley between 2012-2015, but no commercial production resulted, and there has been no activity since 2015 (National Energy Board [NEB] 2017b).
 Natural gas production is limited to Norman Wells and Ikhil and accounts for <1% of national production (NEB 2017b).
-3.2 Mining & quarrying Negligible N S Η Mining and quarrying could cause considerable local damage to bumble bee habitat, by altering topography, removing native plants, and fragmenting landscapes (Sengupta 1993).
-Diamond and gold mining are historically important industries in the NWT, and other minerals/elements are mined as well.
-The vast majority of mines and deposits are located in the central/southeast, though other major projects are found along the western border (Geological Survey 2018).
-Although mining has been fairly stable, it might be expected to grow in the future (Geological Survey 2018).